 - No seed oils!
-Seed oils (canola, soybean, corn etc.) throw off the ideal ratio of omega-6 to omega-3 fatty acid in the body because they have a higher amount of the inflammatory omega-6 fatty acids.
-Because omega-6 oils are very easy to get in the standard american diet, and we need much less than we conventionally consume, it is best to avoid foods that have elevated levels of omega-6's (grains and oils made from grains and seeds because they concentrate these types fatty acids).
-By choosing healthier oils (olive or avocado oil) we are removing the inflammatory effects of the seeds oils and promoting both cardiovascular and neurological health.
-Hey, win!
+Many frozen pizza contain vegetable and seed oils.
+These oils (i.e. soybean oil) are high in omega-6 fatty acids and can promote inflammation.
+Because omega-6 oils are very easy to get in the standard American diet, and we need much less than we generally consume, it is best to avoid foods that have elevated levels of omega-6's (grains and oils made from grains/seeds).

 Sweet Potato Mixture